 The old University Center garage, the Temple Court and Aconda Court buildings, the former Student Counseling Center, and a building at 812 Volunteer Boulevard were demolished to accommodate the construction.

 Phase two is underway.
 When completed, it will include a large auditorium/performance venue, a large ballroom for events and banquets, additional dining areas, a student recreation area, the Vol Card office, UT Federal Credit Union, lounges, and additional program, conference, and meeting space.
 It also will extend the building’s footprint westward toward Volunteer Boulevard.

-The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in 2017.
+The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in spring 2018.